mehaktawakley/C-CPP-Competitive-Programming/README.md

 # C-CPP-Competitive-Programming
-Practicing and solving questions from hackerearth, geeksforgeeks,
+Practicing and solving questions from hackerearth, geeksforgeeks.